Dragut: Siege of Malta and death

 When Sultan Suleiman ordered the Great Siege of Malta in 1565, Dragut joined Piyale Pasha and the Ottoman forces with 1,600 men (3,000 according to some sources) and 15 ships (13 galleys and 2 galiots; while some sources mention 17 ships) on 31 May 1565.
 He landed his troops at the entrance of Marsa Muscietto, a cape which was named after him, 'Dragut Point'.

 It was there where Dragut met with Kızılahmedli Mustafa Pasha, commander of the Ottoman land forces, who was besieging Fort St. Elmo.
 Dragut advised him to first capture the poorly defended Cittadella and Mdina as soon as possible, but this advice was not taken.
 Dragut also arranged for more cannon fire to be concentrated on the recently built Fort St. Elmo which controlled the entrance of the Grand Harbour and seemed weaker than the other forts; joining the bombardment with 30 of his own cannon.
 In only 24 hours the Ottomans fired 6000 cannon shots.
 Realizing that Fort St. Elmo and Fort St. Angelo (the main headquarters of the Knights on the other side of the Grand Harbour) could still communicate with each other, Dragut ordered a complete siege of Fort St. Elmo with the aim of isolating it from Fort St. Angelo.

-On 18 June 1565, Dragut was injured on the head, after he was hit by splinters from a cannonball that fell close to his position.
+On 18 June 1565, Dragut was injured on the head, after he was hit by a piece of rock when a cannonball struck close to his position.
 It is not clear if the shot was fired from Fort St. Angelo, or if he was hit by friendly fire from a Turkish battery.
 Dragut succumbed to his wounds and died five days later, on 23 June 1565.
-Various Spanish and Italian historians such as Francisco Balbi di Correggio record the eventual defeat of Dragut's forces, after his death, in Malta.
+Spanish and Italian historians such as Francisco Balbi di Correggio record the eventual defeat of Dragut's forces, after his death, in Malta.
 Many historians believe that, had he lived, the siege would have succeeded.
 His death, however, prompted squabbling between the two senior Ottoman military officers, which led, in turn, to a series of disastrous decisions that helped save the knights.
 His body was taken to Tripoli by Uluç Ali Reis, and buried in the Sidi Darghut Mosque, situated behind the castle.
 The mosque is still in use today.